brunoboto96/CSTHackathon/README.md

 #### Target: Game
 #### Level: Medium
 Hackathon is always the good place for creating game with bunch of friends, that is why we would include it as well.\
-We would like you to maybe think about game that other Hackers could play durring event to ...TODO...
+We would like you to think about game that other Hackers could play durring event.

 ---
 ## Scenario 5
-#### Target: Backend, UI
+#### Target: Home Page
-#### Level: Medium
+#### Level: Easy
-Create blog page ...
-TODO
+Good way to start programming challenge, as well as practice your web dev skills, is to create your own home/blog page.\
+This kind of content is a good opportunity to present your practical skills in a simple and elegant way to your potential feature employee.\
+There is a various number of options you can pick from when looking for idea for topic of your page.
+It can be more tech related\
+_(it would be nice to include then some way of formatting code on site for specific language)_, or maybe you want to create online art gallery\
+_(consider building your own slide show on page)_, every idea is welcome!
+Consider storying content in either database or external files so you\
+can edit it on demand without digging into code.

 ---
 ## Scenario 6
-#### Target: UI, simple Backend
+#### Target: XXX
-#### Level: Hard
+#### Level: XXX
-TODO by Blazej
+TODO by someone

 ---
 ## Scenario 7
-#### Target: UI
+#### Target: XXX
-#### Level: Easy
+#### Level: XXX
-TODO by Blazej or Me
+TODO by someone

 ---
 ## Scenario 8
-#### Target: UI
+#### Target: XXX
-#### Level: Medium
+#### Level: XXX
-TODO by Blazej
+TODO by someone

 ---
 ## Scenario 9
 #### Target: Game Map Generator & Visualisation
 #### Level: Easy-Medium
 Do you maybe play D&D?
-What about map generator based on some configuration file?\
-The idea of this scenario is to create game map generator that can be based on an algorithm or on an random seed :D\
+What about map generator based on some configuration file?
+The idea of this scenario is to create game map generator\
-It would be cool to somehow visualise generated map 2D, 3D, 4D?
-We rather make you think about this scenario as about logical challenge.\
+that can be based on an algorithm or on an random seed :D It would be cool to somehow visualise generated map 2D, 3D, 4D?
+We rather make you\
-_Maybe you can create something with fractals, genetic algorithm_
+think about this scenario as about logical challenge. _Maybe you can create something with fractals, genetic algorithm_